 Cyber-security blogs everywhere exploded at the advice, but a lot has changed in the past six months.
 A constantly-evolving array of ransomware campaigns roam free, “taxing” online life.
 One big problem is that there’s no way of knowing what the ransom payments are being used for.

 Is the money funding a criminal’s easy life?
 The development of even worse malware?
 ISIS, perhaps?
-After further thinking the FBI is now telling people not to pay up.
+After further thinking the FBI is now telling people, “don’t pay the ransom”.

-The question for most of us is, what happens if you don’t pay?
+The question for most of us is, what happens if you don’t pay the ransom?
 To find out, we infected a specially-prepared Windows test system.

 When we test anti-malware products we find the latest threats that we believe affect most people.
 These are often automatic ‘drive-by’ attacks, that use exploits to install malware such as ransomware on victims’ computers without requiring user interaction.
 You just have to visit the site and the attack starts and runs to completion.
 No clicking required.